It happened when my daughter was 9, and I knew immediately by the look on her face that something was wrong and she was dealing with conflict.

 I once asked a principal whom I met through my work with teen girls what advice he had for parents.
 After thinking a few seconds, he said this:

-“Presume positive intent.”
+“Presume positive intent over conflict.”

 One thing he often sees is people jumping to conclusions about the intentions of others without knowing the facts.